 High in protein, low in sodium and total fat.

 So, what’s the takeaway?
 The lesson, as offered by Arielle Weg of Prevention Magazine — bad ingredients yield bad food.
-Great ingredients yield phenomenal food.2 By using fresh, simple ingredients and great-tasting beef or pork, not only will your food taste better, but it will be good for you and your family.
+Great ingredients yield phenomenal food.2 By using fresh, simple ingredients and great-tasting pork, not only will your food taste better, but it will be good for you and your family.